According to InsideView:

 81% of U.S. online consumers trust information and advice from blogs.
 (Source: BlogHer)

-Each time you publish a blog you are underscoring that open door for customers and potential leads to knowing more about your expertise, or your product.
+Each time you publish a blog you are underscoring that open door for potential leads to knowing your company more.

 Once they are on your site, guide them around! *Hint* Link freely to contextual articles or pages.